sapoepsilon/llm-roadmap-generator-frontend/frontend_llm_guidelines.md

 - **Progressive enhancement** strategy using Melt UI components
 - **API-first approach** for integration with Node.js backend services
 - **Tailwind CSS** for consistent styling and responsive design.
 I am using the tailwind css v4
+- **JavaScript** as the primary programming language for component logic and data handling
 - **No usage of SvelteKit's built-in backend features**; instead, communicate with our custom Node.js/Express backend via API calls.
 It runs on a local dev server port 3000.

 ## 2. Component-Based Architecture